Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/conclusion.md

 ## Finding the best choice of parameters

-In a previous lesson (CITE), we discussed how to assess the results of a classification algorithm like k-NN on a collection of data with known classes.
+In a [previous lesson](training), we discussed how to assess the results of a classification algorithm like k-NN on a collection of data with known classes.
 To this end, we established a subset of our data called the *validation set* and asked how well the classification algorithm performed on these data, pretending that we did not know the correct class for each data point.

 To generalize this idea to our neural network classifier, we divide our data with known classes into a **training set** and a **test set**.
 We then seek the choice of parameters that "performs the best" on the training set, ignoring the test set for the moment.